 When you’re creating your monthly budget, you’ll want to list it in this order…

-- Minus – essential expenses first: this includes things like housing, food, and transportation.
+2. Minus – essential expenses first: this includes things like housing, food, utilities and transportation.

-- = what you have leftover to spend on non-essential spend stuff (i.e., dining out, hobby stuff, fun money, clothes shopping, etc.).
+4. = what you have leftover to spend on non-essential spend stuff (i.e., dining out, hobby stuff, fun money, clothes shopping, etc.).
+Minus these.

-- = Zero.
-If your budget form doesn’t equal zero at the bottom, then you need to cut back your spending budget.
+5. = Zero.
+If your budget form doesn’t equal zero at the bottom, then you need to cut back your spending budget – (aka things from #4).